qifeikeji/obsidian-foldercanvas-plugin/README.md

     -   **Watch Canvas folder**: A Canvas file is modified to reflect changes in the folder.
     -   **Nodes per row**: The number of columns to display notes is set to 4.
 It is configurable with a slider 1-10.
     -   **Node width, height, and spacing**: The width, height, and spacing of the nodes can be configured with constraints.
 Can be reset to default.
+    -   **Narrow to heading**: A dropdown menu will display the headings from the currently active file.
+If no headings are found, the menu will remain empty.

 ## How to Contribute